-Video technology such as Instilled LXP now comes as standard with automatic caption generation and translation—perfect for rolling out videos to a global audience at speed.
+Video technology such as Instilled by PeopleFluent now comes as standard with automatic caption generation and translation—perfect for rolling out videos to a global audience at speed.

 However, enterprises often don’t realize how straightforward it can be to take advantage of this extremely useful functionality and make their training much more accessible.

 Experts such as Denis Gachot, whose work includes playing a pivotal role in translation for the US Air Force, have called upon businesses to take advantage of the translation tools within their grasp.
 It’s clear that spoken-word translation will be a key component in the future, and it’s a matter of time before captioning and translation in eLearning become an everyday part of effective training programs.

 We provide multi-language services at the click of a button for effortless captioning and translation.
 Our screen capture technology, which is an important part of providing your learners with that “YouTube experience”, supports automatic caption generation and translation.

 A version of this post originally appeared on the gomo Learning blog.

 1. The Telegraph (2016), ‘YouTube is now more popular than Google.com on desktop computers’